 What Is a Birth Injury?

-Birth injuries (also called birth trauma) describe any type of physical harm to a newborn baby before, during, or shortly after delivery.
+Birth injuries (also called birth trauma) are any type of physical harm to a baby before, during, or shortly after delivery.

 Duration: 1 min 11 sec

 Alarmingly, medical professionals are known to downplay their role in birth injuries.
-Some even try sweeping mistakes under the rug or offering a quick lowball settlement to make the matter “go away.”
+Some even try sweeping mistakes under the rug.

-For this reason, it is essential for families who suspect something may have gone wrong during childbirth to trust their instincts.
-Seeking help from an experienced birth injury lawyer is often the best way to protect your child’s future.
+Families who suspect something went wrong during childbirth should trust their instincts.
+Consulting an experienced birth injury lawyer can help protect their child’s future.

 Birth Defects vs. Birth Injuries